johannal/SolarSystem/CustomInstrumentsDemo.md

 The system is going to automatically insert timestamps and calculate the delta for me, I don't have to worry about that.

-So where is this data I'm logging going to show up?
+Next question though, where is this information going be shown?
 Each of these log statements is using a custom OSLog handle, that I created up here, which uses the new PointsOfInterest category.
-Thats a special category that Instruments will automatically show the log and signpost data for.
+Thats a special category, and any logs or signposts will automatically show up in Instruments.

 Lets see what this looks like in Instruments.
 I'll go to Product > Profile, which will launch Instruments and my app.